 How to Reduce Credit Card Debt

-Two proven methods of reducing debt that can save you time and money
+Two proven methods of reducing high amounts of debt that can save you time and money

 When you need to take down credit card debt, there are two basic ways to do it effectively.
 The method you choose depends on your unique financial situation and goals.
 Each method prioritizes your credit cards to create a repayment plan that lets you reduce debt as efficiently as possible.

 Tiger style debt reduction: High APR first

 This is how to reduce debt fast so you can minimize interest charges.
 High APR debts eat up each payment, so eliminating them first reduces your total cost.
 The more money you have to make large payments, the faster this will go.